seemoo-lab/owl/README.md

 ```sh
 sudo owl -i <WLAN_IFACE>
 ```
+You can specify a wireless channel using the `-c` parameter.
+Available channels are 6, 44 and 149.
+Note that only some of these channels may be available for use in your country based on your regulatory domain.
+OWL will warn you if it is unable to use the specified channel, in which case you will only be able to monitor the network.
+On Linux, you can check which channels are available for use in your country using `iw list` in `Frequencies` section.
+A channel is not available if it is listed as `disabled` or `no IR`.

 You may increase the log level with `-v` and `-vv` and daemonize the program with `-D`.
 For other options, have a look at `daemon/owl.c`.
 **Warning:** do not use the `-N` flag in setups without Nexmon such as [this](https://owlink.org/2019/05/16/howto-use-airdrop-on-raspberry-pi-3.html) as it will likely [cause several problems](https://github.com/seemoo-lab/owl/issues/12#issuecomment-673651362).